dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 It is clear that  middle aged population(aging from 25 to 54 years old), was the majority over the period, climbing steadily from just over 30% to nearly 50%.

-By contrast,  the percentage of group aging from 0 to 14 years old dropped significatly.It decreased steadily from about 25% in
+By contrast,  the percentage of group aging from 0 to 14 years old dropped significatly.It decreased steadily from about 25% in 1990 to just below 20% in